mittelmark/tmdoc/README.md

-Documents   can   be   processed   to   HTML   or   PDF   using   tools   like [mkdoc](https://github.com/mittelmark/mkdoc/), [pandoc](https:///www.pandoc.org)  or LibreOffice.
+Documents   can   be   processed   to   HTML   or   PDF   using   tools   like [mkdoc](https://github.com/mittelmark/mkdoc/), [pandoc](https:///www.pandoc.org)  or [LibreOffice](https://libreoffice.org/).
 Here a pipeline to create an HTML or PDF or Libreoffice ODT documents

 ![](https://kroki.io/graphviz/svg/eNp1zLEKwkAMgOH9niLcXAVxlHMq4tCiSLficL1cbWjalGtBRXx3vUpHp5B8P0G6BTs0cIOXgl7Ql2NjB28qeSTj9GRvamL2mMThhCUYJ6EfidvkTjg1ZrPeXncKgu1bpGB0dtHftegQVnvIsWRbeTZ66lCcjmWOEOlY5NmCXftDUPM58jk9LJpRFbzUNTk_P1iSU1r8Sd5KfQDUcUVD)

-Furh you might embed your Tmd text within Tcl source code files after the _#'_ commented  lines.
+Further  you might  embed your Tmd text within Tcl source code files after the _#'_ commented lines for documentation  purposes of your Tcl projects.
 You can then  extract the Markdown  text first with _mkdoc_, then process the Tcl code within  using _tmdoc_ and again do then a document  conversion  to HTML and or PDF or OST as described above.
 Here such a workflow:

 ![](https://kroki.io/graphviz/svg/eNp1zLEKwjAQBuA9T3FkroI4SpyKOLQokq04pLnUHr02JS2oiO9uU6iD4HTc__13SLdg-hpu8BLQeXTFUJveqdI_kmF8slMVMTtM4rCefVDWh24gbpI74VirzXp73QkIpmuQgpLZRU6rtgyrPegWCzalYyXbBr2VsTqF0fIvje1COUKko86z3zsQcxz5nB4WzagMzlcVWTc_WCqnVP-pvIX4AAltTeI=)